 10. Plan your activities wisely

-When it comes to planning your activities, it’s important to plan wisely.
-For example, if you’re going to be spending a lot of time outdoors, you may want to consider doing activities that are less expensive, such as hiking or biking.
+When planning your activities, it’s important to plan wisely.
+For example, if you spend a lot of time outdoors, you may want to consider doing less expensive activities, such as hiking or biking.

 On the other hand, if you’re looking for something more unique or authentic, you may want to consider doing activities that are a bit more expensive, such as taking a cooking class, going on free walking tours, or going on a wine tour.

-No matter what you decide to do, be sure to plan your activities wisely so that you can make the most of your vacation time and money.
+No matter what you decide to do, plan your activities wisely to make the most of your vacation time and money.

 11. Get a Multi-Attraction Pass or Discount Card

-A sightseeing pass, also known as a visitor’s pass, tourist pass, or attraction pass, is a prepaid card that allows the holder to enter one or more tourist attractions within a certain area.
+A sightseeing pass, also known as a visitor’s, tourist pass, or attraction pass, is a prepaid card allowing the holder to enter one or more tourist attractions within a certain area.
 The most popular sites that offer these passes are GoCity and CityPASS.

 Sightseeing passes are usually valid for a set number of days and allow the holder to skip the line at select attractions.
 Additionally, some passes include discounts on hotels, restaurants, and shops.
 These are a great way to save money while traveling abroad or generally tourist-dominated destinations.